QUESTIONS ABOUT SSDI BENEFITS?

 Call Handler, Henning & Rosenberg LLC Today

 Trying to figure out what amount of SSDI benefits you’ll be able to receive, or even if you’ll qualify at all?
-Our Social Security Disability lawyers can answer all of your questions and help you understand what to expect and what needs to be done to get your application approved, and your benefits started.
-We’ve served Pennsylvanians since 1922 and take on cases for clients across Carlisle, Harrisburg, York, Hanover, Lancaster, and the surrounding communities.
+Our Social Security disability lawyers can answer all of your questions and help you understand what to expect and what needs to be done to get your application approved, and your benefits started.
+We’ve served Pennsylvanians since 1922 and take on cases for clients across Carlisle, Harrisburg, York, Hanover, Lancaster, Schuylkill County, and the surrounding communities.